-In February of 1519, Hernán Cortéz, a Spanish General, landed in Aztec Mexico with a contingent of armed men.
-By August of 1521, with the help of native allies, he had conquered the country.
+In February 1519, Hernán Cortéz, a Spanish General, landed in Aztec Mexico with a contingent of armed men.
+By August 1521, with the help of native allies, he had conquered the country.

 Putting an end to the horrific practice of extensive human sacrifice to satanic idols, he sent for Spanish missionaries to begin the work of evangelizing Mexico.
-Coming up against the natural obstacles, the work was arduous, and progress slow.
-The fact that some Spaniards suppressed the natives did not help.
+Coming up against many obstacles, the work was arduous, and progress slow.
+The fact that some Spaniards suppressed the locals did not help.
 As a revolt brewed, the saintly Don Juan de Zumárraga, first bishop of Mexico, appealed to heaven for help.

-On December 9, 1531, one of Mexico’s first converts to Christianity, a middle-aged native named Juan Diego, was making his usual way into Mexico City to attend Holy Mass.
+On 9 December 1531, one of Mexico’s first converts to Christianity, a middle-aged Mexican named Juan Diego, was making his customary trip into Mexico City to attend Holy Mass.
 As he passed a hill called Tepeyac, he heard music, then a sweet voice that called his name, “Juan, Juan Dieguito…”

-Following the sound of the voice calling to him, he climbed the hill and came face to face with a beautiful lady in an aura of light who said she was “the ever Virgin, Mother of the true God”.
-Speaking in Nahuatl, she asked him to convey to the bishop that she wished a church built on the spot where she stood.
+Following the sound of the voice calling to him, he climbed the hill and came face to face with a beautiful lady in an aura of light who said she was “the ever Virgin, Mother of the true God.”
+Speaking in the local dialect, Nahuatl, she asked him to convey to the bishop that she wished a church to be erected on the spot where she stood.

-On relating the bishop’s request, the Blessed Virgin bid Juan Diego climb to the top of the hill, and to gather the flowers he would find there.
-Doing so, the good man was amazed at seeing an abundance of Castillian roses, unseasonal in December.
+On relating the bishop’s request, the Blessed Virgin bid Juan Diego climb to the top of the hill, and gather the flowers he would find there.
+Doing so, the good man was amazed at seeing an abundance of Spanish Castilian roses, unseasonal in December and foreign to Mexico.

-Gathering the blooms in his tilma (a whitish cape), he returned to the lady who re-arranged them with her own hands.
+Gathering the blooms in his tilma (a whitish cape of cactus fibre), he returned to the lady who re-arranged them with her own hands.

 When Juan released the flowers before the bishop and his retinue, a brilliant image of the Blessed Virgin appeared on his tilma before the astonished eyes of all.
-On his knees, Bishop Zumárraga contemplated the wonder, also moved at the sight of the Castillian Roses, the sign for which he had secretly asked.
+On his knees, Bishop Zumárraga contemplated the wonder, greatly moved at the sight of the Castilian Roses, the sign for which he had secretly asked.

-In an apparition where Our Lady healed Juan Diego’s dying uncle, she referred to herself as, “she who crushes the serpent,” in Nahuatl, “Coatlaxopeuh”, interpreted as “Guadalupe”.
+In an apparition where Our Lady healed Juan Diego’s dying uncle, she referred to herself as, “she who crushes the serpent.”
+In the dialect of the time this was translated as “Coatlaxopeuh”, interpreted as “Guadalupe.”
 Though there are other interpretations, the latter seems most plausible as the cult of “Quetzalcoatl”, the “Serpent-god” was prominent in pre-Christian Mexico.